microsoft/live-share/docs/use/share-server-visual-studio-code.md

 ---
-title: Share a server or terminal in a collaboration session in VS Code
+title: Share a server or terminal With Live Share in Visual Studio Code
 titleSuffix: ""
 description: Learn how to share a server or terminal as a collaboration session host in Visual Studio Code and Live Share. ms.custom: